Yale Daily News: Description

-Financially and editorially independent of Yale University since its founding, the Yale Daily News is published online by a student editorial and business staff Monday through Friday, in addition to a Friday print edition, during Yale's academic year.
+Financially and editorially independent of Yale University since its founding, the Yale Daily News is published online by a student editorial and business staff Monday through Friday, in addition to Tuesday and Friday print editions, during Yale's academic year.
 Called the YDN, or sometimes the News, the Daily News, or the Daily Yalie, the newspaper is produced in Briton Hadden Memorial Building at 202 York Street in New Haven and printed off-site at Valley Publishing Company in Derby, Connecticut.

 Each day, reporters, mainly freshmen and sophomores, cover the university, the city of New Haven and sometimes the state of Connecticut.
 Besides updating its website with new stories five days a week, the News sends out daily, weekend and breaking news newsletters and posts its contents to social media.

 The News also publishes a daily opinion section, a Friday "WKND" section, and special issues for the incoming freshman class, Yale's Class Day and Commencement, The Game against Harvard University, and the experiences of Latinx, Black and Asian students in October, February and April, respectively.

 Staff members generally serve as editors on the managing board during their junior year.
 A single chairman led the editorial and business sides of the News until 1970.
 Since then, the editor-in-chief also serves as president of the Yale Daily News Publishing Company, while the publisher oversees business operations.